Abandoned & Little-Known Airfields:

 The airfield did not show any sign of remaining in use.

-At some point between 1945-60, Commodore Decatur was reused as a municipal airport.
+Commodore Decatur Airport was reused as a civilian airport by 1956.

 Commodore Decatur was depicted in the 1960 Jeppesen Airway Manual (courtesy of Chris Kennedy)